Lorenagubaira/exercise-queue-management-api/README.md

 a) If using Gitpod (recommended) you can clone the boilerplate by [clicking here](https://github.com/4GeeksAcademy/flask-rest-hello).

-b) If working locally type the following command from your command line:
+b) If working locally, type the following command from your command line:
 ```sh
 https://github.com/4GeeksAcademy/flask-rest-hello`
 ```

 💡 Important: Remember to create a new repository, update the remote (`git remote set-url origin <your new url>`), and upload the code to your new repository using `add`, `commit` and `push`.

 ## 📝 Instructions

 - The API has to integrate with Twillio API to be able to send SMS to notify users when their turn has arrived.

-- Create an API that allows clients to manage a simple Queue, use the following data-structure to implement the queue:
+- Create an API that allows clients to manage a simple Queue, and use the following data structure to implement the queue:

 ```py
 class Queue: